p4lang/p4c/README.md

 because older gdb versions do not always handle C++11 or newer correctly.

-We recommend exuberant ctags for navigating source code in Emacs and vi.  `sudo apt-get install exuberant-ctags.` The Makefile targets `make ctags` and `make etags` generate tags for vi and Emacs respectively.
+We recommend exuberant ctags for navigating source code in Emacs and vi.  `sudo apt-get install exuberant-ctags.` The CMake targets `ctags` and `etags` generate tags for vi and Emacs respectively via `cmake --build build --target ctags` or `cmake --build build --target etags`.
 (Make sure that you are using the correct version of ctags; there are several competing programs with the same name in existence.)

 To build code documentation, after installing Doxygen and the other required packages: